alexMFuller/Smash-Shell/README.md

                      exit: Allows the user to exit the shell.

-                     (Not Implemented) cd [directory path] : Changes the current working directory for the shell.
+                     cd [directory path] : Changes the current working directory for the shell.
 Returns an error if path can not be found.

-                     (Not implemented) path [arg]:
+                     path [arg]:

                             arg list:
                                    add [path]: Takes a path arg and appends it to the beginning of the path list.
 For example, path add /usr/bin results in the path list containing /usr/bin and /bin